nikki-lea/frontend-2020/javascript.md

 Promises and for loops:
 - forEach, and for x of y are not promise aware
 - map, and for loops will return an array of promises.
 Be sure to wrap these in promise.all.

+### Null or Undefined
+Null is assigned and explicitly means nothing.
+Undefined mean that the variable is declared but does not have a value. null !== undefined but null == undefined.
+Both are falsey.

 References: